 Depending on the location and severity of the stenosis, a person with spinal stenosis can experience pain, tingling, numbness or weakness.
 The most common area for spinal stenosis is in the neck or low back.

 Spinal stenosis is most common in people who are over 50 years old.
 Symptoms will vary depending on the location of the stenosis (narrowing) and which nerves are affected.

 In the back (lumbar spine):

-Spinal stenosis is generally caused by wear-and-tear process of aging.
-Narrowing of the spinal canal or exit foramina is caused by bony spurs (osteophyes), bulging or narrowing discs and thickening and reduced elasticity of the spinal ligaments (primarily ligamentum flavum).
+Spinal stenosis is generally caused by the normal wear-and-tear process of ageing.
+Narrowing of the spinal canal or exit foramina is caused by bony spurs (osteophyes), bulging or narrowing discs and thickening and/or reduced elasticity of the spinal ligaments (primarily ligamentum flavum).

 Less commonly, the symptoms of spinal stenosis may be experienced due to an injury causing a spinal fracture; or damage to the tissues in the spinal canal resulting in swelling that narrows the space in the spinal cord.
 Abnormal growths such as tumours will also narrow the space in the spinal canal resulting in the symptoms of stenosis.

 Spinal stenosis will be diagnosed based upon symptoms in the majority of cases.
 Your Physiotherapist will take to full history of your symptoms and perform a comprehensive clinical examination to support an accurate diagnosis and help direct your treatment and management.

 Your Physiotherapist will endeavour to get an understanding of how your symptoms are impacting your life.
 They will work with you to develop a set of personalised goals to assist in your decision making and helping to guide your treatment.